rp2323/data_analysis_portfolio/city_parish_salaries_project/cps_readme.md

 # East Baton Rouge City-Parish Salary Analysis
 This project is intended to address the following key questions using the [city-parish salary data supplied by the East Baton Rouge city-parish website](https://data.brla.gov/Government/City-Parish-Employee-Annual-Salaries/g9vh-zeiw):

-* What departments lead in average base pay (annual salary not including additional earning allowances)?
+* What departments led in average base pay (annual salary not including additional earning allowances)?
-* What departments lead in average gross pay (base pay plus overtime plus any extra earnings)?
+* What departments led in average gross pay (base pay plus overtime plus any extra earnings)?
-* What departments lead in total overtime hours?
+* What departments led in total overtime hours?
-* What departments lead in total employee headcount?
+* What departments led in total employee headcount?
 * What positions pay the highest average base pay?
 * What positions pay the highest average gross pay?
 * How have base pay and gross pay trended over the past five years?